obscreen/documentation/docs/index.md

 ## Issue tracker

-For reporting bugs and requesting features, please utilize the [issue tracker.](https://github.com/jr-k/obscreen/issues)
+For reporting bugs and requesting features, please use the [issue tracker.](https://github.com/jr-k/obscreen/issues)

 ## Support